MicrosoftDocs/dynamics365smb-docs/business-central/analysis-mode.md

 ms.service: dynamics-365-business-central
 ms.search.form: 456, 457, 458, 459, 460, 461, 16, 22, 25, 26, 27, 31, 143, 144, 9300, 9301, 9303, 9304, 9305, 9306, 9307, 9309, 9310, 9311
 ---
-# Analyze list page and query data using data analysis mode
+# Analyze list page and query data using Data Analysis

 > **APPLIES TO:** Public preview in Business Central 2023 release wave 1 and later for analyzing list pages; Generally available in Business Central 2023 release wave 2 for analyzing data from list pages and queries.

-In this article, you learn how to analyze data from list pages and queries using the *data analysis mode*.
-The data analysis mode enables you to analyze data directly from the page, without having to run a report or switch another application like Excel.
+In this article, you learn how to analyze data from list pages and queries using the *Data Analysis* feature.
+With Data Analysis you can analyze data directly from the page, without having to run a report or switch another application like Excel.
 It provides an interactive and versatile way to calculate, summarize, and examine data.
 Instead of running reports using different options and filters, you can add multiple tabs that represent different tasks or views on the data.
 Examples could be "My customers", "Follow up items", "Recently added vendors", "Sales statistics", or any other view you can imagine.

 > [!TIP]
-> A good thing about the data analysis mode is that it doesn't change any of the underlying data of list page or query, or the layout of the page or query when it's not in data analysis mode.
+> A good thing about the *data analysis* feature is that it doesn't change any of the underlying data of list page or query, or the layout of the page or query when it's not in data analysis mode.
 So the best way to learn about what you can do in the data analysis mode is to try things out.

 ## Prerequisites